Europium(II) oxide: Properties

 Europium(II) oxide is a violet compound as a bulk crystal and transparent blue in thin film form.
-It is unstable in humid atmosphere, slowly turning into the yellow europium(II) hydroxide hyrdrate and then to white europium(III) hydroxide.
-EuO crystallizes in a cubic sodium chloride structure with a lattice paramater a = 0.5144 nm.
+It is unstable in humid atmosphere, slowly turning into the yellow europium(II) hydroxide hydrate and then to white europium(III) hydroxide.
+EuO crystallizes in a cubic sodium chloride structure with a lattice parameter a = 0.5144nm.
 The compound is often non-stoichiometric, containing up to 4% Eu3+ and small amounts of elemental europium.
-However, since 2008 high purity crystaline EuO films can be created in ultra high vacuum conditions.
+However, since 2008 high purity crystalline EuO films can be created in ultra high vacuum conditions.
 These films have a crystallite size of about 4 nm.

 Europium(II) oxide is ferromagnetic with a Curie Temperature of 69.3 K. With the addition of about 5-7% elemental europium, this increases to 79 K. It also displays colossal magnetoresistance, with a dramatic increase in conductivity below the Curie temperature.
 One more way to increase the Curie temperature is doping with gadolinium, holmium, or lanthanum.

 Europium(II) oxide is a semiconductor with a band gap of 1.12 eV.

 Applications

-Based on the properties of europium(II) oxide, thin layers of the materials of the material deposited on silicon are being studied for use as spin filters.
-Spin filter materials only allow electrons of a certain spin to pass, blocking electron of the opposite spin.
+Because of the properties of europium(II) oxide, thin layers of the oxide deposited on silicon are being studied for use as spin filters.
+Spin filter materials only allow electrons of a certain spin to pass, blocking electrons of the opposite spin.